PartlySaneStudios/partly-sane-skies/docs/pages/commands.md

 ### Description

-Replaces a desired word in chat with any other word or phrase, such as changing "Flagmaster" to "FlagHater", but also " Flagmaster" to "Most active contributor".
+Replace a desired word in chat with any other word or phrase, such as changing "Flagmaster" to "FlagHater", but also "Flagmaster" to "Most active contributor."

 ### Usage